-Dave Thompson is our font designer, and has designed and implemented all the 580+ fonts we offer -- except Morse Code, which was designed and implemented by his daughter, Kelly, who now runs the office.
-Dave even did the Russian Cursive, with a lot of help from a visiting Russian student.
-If you are serious about wanting a custom font, contact Dave directly at dave@educationalfontware.com
+Dave Thompson is our font designer, and has designed and implemented all of the fonts we offer (more than 1000)-- except Morse Code, which was designed and implemented by his daughter, Kelly, at age 9, years ago.
+Dave even did the Russian Cursive, with a lot of help from a visiting Russian student, Zhenia Shornik.
+If you are serious about wanting a custom font, contact Dave directly at customfont@educationalfontware.com

 A well-behaved cursive links smoothly from one letter to the next, using graceful curves that we (and the dictionary) call ligatures.
 These ligatures need to be inserted between base (stripped down) letters, and are specific for each pair of letters.
 That is, the ligature between a and b is quite different from the ligature between b and a.
 All the logic of selecting which ligature connects each pair of letters has been coded into a program we supply called -- appropriately -- LinkLetter.
 Each font family has a different LinkLetter and they are NOT interchangeable.
 Using Linkletter is very easy.
 Do your typing using the cursive font, Select the text to be linked (highlight it), Cut from the Edit menu, run LinkLetter, and Paste.
 The resultant text will look gorgeously connected.
 If you change the font, however, it will look like gibberish.
 Pages 5 and 6 of the User Guide describe the process in more detail.
 The linking process takes less than 10 seconds to do.